kishorenagaraj-gcp/my-app/README.md

 # my-app
-Hosting the application in Google Cloud
+Hosting the application in Google Cloud for CI/CD Integration